-Full of lush green, Mrugagad is a treat to the eyes in the monsoon.
+Full of lush greenery, Mrugagad is a treat to the eyes in the monsoon.
 Mrugagad, which is also known as Bhelivcha killa is located in the Sudhagad Taluka (Raigad District).
 Located near Lonavala, Khopoli and Khandala, it is 95.5 kms away from Mumbai and 114.6 kms from Pune.
 This one hour climb from the base village Bheliv will take you through a dense forest and scenic view of the western ghats.
 One of the best features are the small caves and the view from one such cave is breathtaking.
 Be careful while reaching out the fort as the route is carved with rocky patches which is wide enough for a single person.
 But it was worth it as beyond the caves lies a scenic view of the western ghats which totally made me in awe.
 Mrugagad in monsoon is a bliss and I would definitely recommend you visit this beauty at least once.

 2. Duke’s Nose-